buddhist-uni/buddhist-uni.github.io/_content/monographs/under-a-white-sky_kolbert-elizabeth.md

 In highlighting the scientists and engineers working on it, the book offers a somewhat more hopeful picture of our possible future: less apocalyptic but still incredibly strange.
 See [99pi's "Model Organism"](/content/av/model-organism_99pi) for a taste.

-The book also makes a strong case for being sceptical that we even can engineer our way out of climate change.
+The book also makes a strong case for being skeptical that we even can engineer our way out of climate change.
 While it nods to the "but what other choice do we have" counterargument, I hope that readers come away from this tension in the book more confident than ever in our need for decarbonization and I hope that readers won't leap to even worse ideas than those highlighted in the book, such as fatalism or [population control](https://www.vox.com/energy-and-environment/2017/9/26/16356524/the-population-question){:target="_blank" ga-event-value="0.35"}.
 As one character in the book memorably put it: